 - Select your newly added Data Source and write your query

-- Firebase queries are called Structured Queries and you can learn more about them – here
+- Otherwise you can also write Structured Queries to write your FireStore queries. and you can learn more about them.

 - Once a query runs successfully, you should see the data populate on your spreadsheet